Keith Marischal: 18th century to the present

 Its sale in the late 17th century to the Earls of Hopetoun, was to see much structural alteration to the building.
 The Hopes were originally an Edinburgh family with strong links to the law.
 During the Williamite Revolution the Keiths were attainted as Jacobites.
 The Earl Marischal was coerced into the redistribution of his properties, Keith Marischal included.
 The Hope family were engaged in wholesale acquisition of the property of Jacobite sympathisers and eventually managed to amass massive estates in the Lothians over the course of the 18th century.
 It is they who carried out the quasi-symmetrical extension to the west of the house to construct a new wing, forming a courtyard house.
 The east wing is the original tower.
 The walled garden was added in 1807.

 Before 1889, it was sold to the family of Patrick Fraser Tytler who hired the Edinburgh firm of Peddie and Kinnear to construct an extension that would fill in the courtyard and provide corridors in the building rather than the more archaic passage from room to room.
 It is at this time that the exterior was baronialised with faux turrets and crawstep gabling to complement those extant.
-In 1953, the property was acquired by the architect Sir Robert Hogg Matthew; it is currently owned by the Rogers family.
+In 1953, the property was acquired by the architect Sir Robert Hogg Matthew; since 2016 it has been owned by a branch of the Campbell family.

 Other buildings

-The ruined chapel that stands in the grounds of the House, is a scheduled ancient monument, which is of early Norman Gothic style.
+The ruined chapel that stands in the grounds of the House, across the burn, is a scheduled monument, which is of early Norman Gothic style.
 The structure is presumably the church that Harvey de Keith raised by decree of King David.
 There is a 19th-century plaque commemorating this on the chancel gable.
 Although unsympathetically restored and stabilised in that period as a folly, there is still a wealth of detail that points to its antiquity.
 These include a fine early 17th-century monument to the Anderson family, spiro-form carvings on the exterior of the Ogee window of possible Rosicrucian significance, and the unidentified tombstone of a crusading knight.
 It is possible that this is a memorial to Sir William Keith, a companion of Sir James Douglas on his campaign to take the heart of Robert the Bruce to the Holy Land.
 Upon the failure of that mission Keith brought back the heart of Bruce to Melrose Abbey, and the body of Douglas to St Bride's Church, Douglas.

 In 1618 the parish of Keith Marischal was merged with Humbie, and the chapel at Keith Marischal was no longer a parish church.
 It may have been used as a private chapel for the Keith family.